 You can also get a little more creative with your marketing signatures and add graphics, like Jessica Reed of Openplus:

-Your signature is the last thing your subscribers will read, so leave them with something worth remembering.
+Your signature is the last thing your subscribers will read in a cold email, so leave them with something worth remembering.
 Not sure what to include?
 Check out Hubspot’s 10 Clever Ways Your Email Signature Can Support Your Marketing.

 Does My Email Have a Clearly-Stated Purpose?